genelet/godbi/README.md

 }
 ```

-where _CurrentTable_ is the table name; _Pks_ the primary key which could be a combination of multiple columns; _IDAuto_ the column for a series number and _Fks_ the foreign key information.
+where _CurrentTable_ is the table name; _Pks_ the primary key defined as a slice of columns; _IDAuto_ (optional) the column of a series number and _Fks_ (optional) the foreign key information.

 _Fks_ does not need to be a native foreign key defined in relational database, but a relationship between two tables.
-Currently, we only support foreign
-tables which use a single column as its primary key. _Fks[]_ is defined by:
+It is defined by 5 elements:

 index | meaning
 ----- | -------------------------